Bhanuagg1183/Amazon-Sales-Dashboard-Power-BI/README.md

 ## Features
+The **Amazon Sales Dashboard** is equipped with the following features:
 - **Interactive Visualizations:** Explore sales data through interactive charts and graphs.
 - **Sales Performance Analysis:** Gain insights into sales trends, product performance, and customer behavior.
 - **Customizable Reports:** Tailor the dashboard to meet specific business needs and requirements.